Online MBA in Georgia

 2. Emory University

 The 20-month program starts in September of each year.
-It spans five class terms featuring residencies (ten weeklong sessions).
-It is during this time that students get to immerse themselves in a lockstep curriculum where a structured schedule of courses results in a strong general management education.
-In between residencies, students take part in a series of classes, group sessions, and digital modules wherever they need to be.
+It spans five class terms featuring residencies (ten week-long sessions).
+It is during this time that students get to immerse themselves in a lockstep curriculum wherein a structured schedule of courses results in a strong general management education.
+In between residencies, students take part in a series of classes, group sessions, and digital modules.
 These conference tools and virtual courses allow flexibility in managing a full life at work and home.

 Standard courses (30 credits) – Decision & Information Analysis, Strategic & Competitive Analysis, Leadership Styles & Best Practices, Financial Accounting & Reporting, Marketing Strategy & Analysis, Economic Analysis for Managers, Technology & Complex Adaptive Systems, Financial Planning & Capital Budgeting, Executive Insights, Operations Management, Organization Design & Management, Transformation Leading Organizational Change, Product & Brand Management, Capital Markets & Cost of Capital, Global Macroeconomic Perspective, Strategic Cost Management, Ethics for Leaders, Global Business Practices, Global Business Colloquium Abroad, and Leading Organizational & Personal Change & Transformation.